wenkeyang/coppersmith/USERGUIDE.markdown

 - a feature *name*,
 - and a feature *type* (`Categorial` or `Continuous`).

-Below is an example of a feature defined by extending the `Feature` class:
+Below is an example of a feature defined by extending the `Feature` class.
+If this looks complicated, don't worry!
+In the next section,
+we'll see how this can be made a lot easier.

 ```scala
 // NOTE: This example is for pedagogical purposes only; it is not the